troclaux/notes/aws.md

 > manage access to AWS services and resources securely

+### types of identity management

-- root account/user: has complete and unrestricted access to all aws services and billing features in the account
+- root account/user: has complete and unrestricted access to all aws services, resources and billing features in the account
   - original identity created when you dign up for aws account
   - root user is not an IAM user
   - capabilities